wsws19930315/Universal-Intel-Chipset-Updater/docs/INF-SELECTION-VS-VERSION-EQUIVALENCE_EN.md

-## INF Selection and Driver Ranking Model in Windows (v2.0)
+## INF Selection and SetupAPI Driver Ranking Model

 ### Terminology

-- **INF**: declarative file defining device matching and installation rules
+- **INF**: declarative driver installation file
-- **Driver package**: complete driver bundle including INF, binaries (.sys/.dll), and catalog
+- **Driver package**: INF + binaries + catalog
-- **Driver selection**: process of selecting a driver package based on SetupAPI ranking
+- **Driver selection**: SetupAPI-based ranking process

 ---

 ## Overview

-The Windows driver selection system (SetupAPI + Windows Update) does not rely on INF version as a primary decision factor.

-Instead, selection is based on a multi-layer ranking model:
+Windows driver selection is performed by SetupAPI using a multi-factor ranking model.

-- Hardware ID (HWID) match strength
-- Compatible ID match strength
-- Driver feature set (INF capabilities and installation sections)
-- Driver signing and trust level (WHQL / Microsoft / OEM)
-- Driver source policy (inbox, OEM, Windows Update)
+INF version is not part of the ranking logic.

 ---

-## Driver ranking model (correct structure)
+## Confirmed SetupAPI ranking components

-Windows driver selection uses a structured ranking system:

-### 1. Match strength layer (primary)
+### 1. Signature score (primary)
-- Exact HWID match
-- Compatible ID match
-- Partial / generic match

-### 2. Feature / capability layer
-- INF-defined installation behavior
-- supported OS / architecture sections
-- conditional install logic

-### 3. Signature / trust layer
-- WHQL certification
-- Microsoft-signed vs OEM-signed drivers
-- policy enforcement level
+- WHQL / Microsoft / OEM trust level

-### 4. Tie-break layer
-When all above factors are equal:

-- DriverVer (date + version) may act as a tie-breaker
+- determines baseline eligibility and trust class

 ---

-## Important clarification: DriverVer role

-DriverVer is NOT a primary ranking factor.

-It is only used when:

-- HWID match score is identical
-- feature score is identical
+### 2. Feature-related scoring (INF-level attribute, partially specified)

+Some INF files may define a FeatureScore-like parameter within the INF metadata.

+However:

+- exact placement and enforcement details are not fully documented publicly
-- signature level is identical
+- behavior is implementation-dependent within SetupAPI

-In that case:

-> newer DriverVer may be preferred as a tie-breaker
+It is treated as a priority hint within the driver selection process.

 ---

-## INF functional equivalence

-Two INF files (e.g. 10.1.1.38 vs 10.1.1.44) may still be functionally equivalent if:

-- they define identical HWID coverage
-- they produce identical device binding results
-- they do not change installation behavior

-In such cases:

-> no upgrade or downgrade occurs unless ranking conditions differ
+### 3. Identifier score
+- Hardware ID (HWID)
+- Compatible ID (CompatID)
+- match strength evaluation (exact > compatible > generic)

 ---

-## INF version vs decision logic

-INF version number:
+### 4. DriverVer tie-breaker

-- is metadata
+- DriverVer date
-- is not part of primary ranking logic
-- does not define compatibility
-- does not override match strength

-However:

-> DriverVer date/version can influence final selection only in tie-break scenarios
+- then version number
+- used only when all higher ranking factors are equal

 ---

-## OS upgrade vs runtime behavior
+## INF version vs ranking logic

-### Windows Update (runtime system)
-- fully ranking-driven
+INF version:

+- is metadata only
+- is not part of SetupAPI ranking
+- does not affect hardware matching decisions

-- DriverVer only used in tie-break cases
+DriverVer is the only version-related element used in tie-break scenarios.
-- preserves stable driver state if no better match exists

-### Windows Setup (OS upgrade)
-- may apply driver migration policies
-- may replace drivers with inbox baseline drivers
-- may enforce compatibility fallback rules

-These are separate decision systems.

 ---

+## Functional equivalence (engineering construct)

+"Functional equivalence" is an engineering abstraction meaning:

+- identical HWID/CompatID coverage
+- identical driver binding outcome
+- identical system state after installation

+It is not an official Windows Driver Framework term.

+---

+## Runtime vs OS upgrade behavior

+### Windows Update (runtime)
+- uses SetupAPI ranking model
+- applies multi-factor scoring
+- DriverVer used only as tie-breaker

+### Windows Setup (OS upgrade / migration)
+- may replace drivers due to:
+  - inbox baseline policy
+  - migration rules
+  - compatibility fallback logic

+---

 ## Conclusion

-Windows driver selection is primarily based on matching strength, feature capabilities, and signing trust.
+Windows driver selection is based on SetupAPI multi-factor ranking:

-DriverVer (date/version) is only used as a secondary tie-break factor when all other ranking dimensions are equal.

-INF version itself is not a primary decision factor, but it is not entirely irrelevant in strict tie-break conditions.
+1. Signature score
+2. Identifier score (HWID/CompatID)
+3. Feature-related INF scoring (implementation-dependent)
+4. DriverVer (tie-break)

+INF version is not part of the ranking system.

+Some INF-level feature scoring behavior is not fully publicly specified and should be treated as implementation-dependent.
 Author: Marcin Grygiel aka FirstEver ([LinkedIn](https://www.linkedin.com/in/marcin-grygiel))

 ---